Sequential Solution Concepts in Cooperative Games with Generalized Characteristic Functions

-In the first part of this paper, we characterize reward sharing mechanisms that satisfy OIR, I4OA, and SE for TCGs.
+In the first part of this paper, we characterize reward-sharing mechanisms that satisfy OIR, I4OA, and SE for TCGs.
 In the second part, we define properties analogous to the celebrated Shapley properties in classical cooperative games and characterize the solution concepts that satisfy them.